Skip to content

 April 2021 - May 2021, Physics Institute III B

 Editing / proofreading of course material for students in the first semester, with online content related to Experimental Physics 1.
 My tasks included checking the technical correctness (physics), language, layout and formatting using MathJax (a LaTeX derivative for JavaScript).
+Cooperation with Springer for distribution of the content.

 Student Assistant